course page main image

 Julie Hadley

-Julie is the Lead Midwife for Education, responsible for ensuring that the standards for midwifery education are met as part of the midwifery courses.
+Julie is the Deputy Head of Nursing and Midwifery at Birmingham City University.
 She has been employed in higher education since 2008.
 After qualifying, she worked as a midwife at the Birmingham Women's Hospital and later as a Research Midwife.
-She was then employed as a...
+She was then employed as a project manager and research teacher and was involved in...

 More about Julie